MissVeronica/um-three-way-dropdowns/README.md

 4. Enter example.txt.csv in settings 3.
 CSV File Names
 5. Select columns A and B in settings 4.
 CSV File spreadsheet select two or three columns
 6. No selections in settings 5. and 6.
-7. Enter a ; in setting 7.
+7. Select "Semicolon" in setting 7.
 CSV File field separator

 ## UM Settings in main tab Dropdowns
 1. Select the Top dropdown's "Label - meta_key" - The Middle dropdown will rely on the Top parent meta_key for Options selection